defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/110-better-payload.md

 ![Notepad Show All Files](/static/how-to-phishing/notepad-open-allfiles.png)

 - Browse to `C:\Windows\System32\drivers\etc\`
-- Add en antry for `test.example` to go to your Linux box runnning `sliver`.
+- Add en entry for `test.example` to go to your Linux box running `sliver`.
 ![Windows Hosts File Entry](/static/how-to-phishing/windows-hosts-entry.png)

 We should also set defender to not send off samples.